AliIbrahim5/Master-Piece-Project/README.md

  Login out at the end of your tour inside the site, and after you've been briefed on the entire medical record, you can log out to keep your information private.

+ ## user story
+ **The user must have an account and be logged in if he wants to use the site's features**

+ The logged-in user can book an appointment and see the medical file